-The goal of the AP Computer Science - A course is comparable to the introductory course for computer science majors offered in many college and university computer science departments.
 It is not expected that all students in this class will major in computer science.
-Nevertheless, this class is intended to serve as an introduction course for computer science majors, and as a course for people who will major in other disciplines and want to be informed citizens in today's technological society.
+This class is intended to serve as an introduction course for all majors, and as a course for people who will major in other disciplines and want to be informed citizens in today's technological society.